BeliveInThinking/.github/profile/README.md

 Bring Value to our community members' individual lifes.

 ## Our Vision
-Within one year we will be the most honest and reliable developer community in Bangladesh.
+Within one year we will be the most honest and reliable open soarch developer community in Bangladesh.

 ## Our Gole
 We have long-term goals but